-Action: The City will coordinate an annual workshop with employers, members of the housing community including the homeless and the disabled, and City officials to identify the housing needs of the City and take appropriate action as necessary as part of the annual progress report pursuant to Government Code Section public participation process.
-The City will coordinate annual workshops with a variety of participants including housing advocates, employers, service providers, public agencies and the public at large, with the goal of bringing ideas from the community forward for the City to consider.
+The City will coordinate an annual workshop with employers, members of the housing community including the homeless and the disabled, the general public, and City officials to identify the housing needs of the City and take appropriate action as necessary as part of the annual progress report pursuant to Government Code Section 65400.

+The City recognizes the need for and benefit of a thorough and comprehensive public participation process.
+The City will coordinate annual workshops with a variety of participants including housing advocates representing the special needs populations, including the elderly, persons with physical and developmental disabilities, female-headed households, large families, farmworkers, veterans, and extremely low income; along with employers, service providers, public agencies and the public at large, with the goal of bringing ideas from the community forward for the City to consider.